docker-mailserver/docker-mailserver/docs/content/config/advanced/full-text-search.md

 #### Setup

-1. configure fts-xapian as a dovecot plugin

-    create a `fts-xapian-plugin.conf` file and place the following in it
+1. To configure fts-xapian as a dovecot plugin, create a `fts-xapian-plugin.conf` file and place the following in it:

     ```
     mail_plugins = $mail_plugins fts fts_xapian